kubos/kubos/kubos-sdk.md

 KubOS-SDK is currently only supported in 64-bit OSX and Linux environments.

+Pull the latest Kubos-SDK docker container:

+            $ kubos update

+If you do not have docker installed see the [docker getting started guide](https://docs.docker.com/engine/installation/).

 ## Creating a new project

 Creating a new KubOS project is a two step process: